Blackwater founder Prince visited Venezuela’s sanctioned VP

 Marc Cohen, a spokesman, said Prince had no comment.

-The trip marks something of a reversal for Prince, who earlier in the year had discussed with several people a plan to topple Maduro.
+The trip marks something of a reversal for Prince, who earlier in the year had been pitching a plan to topple Maduro, and it raises questions about whether U.S. insistence on regime change in Venezuela has shifted.

-The State Department had no immediate comment.
-But a senior U.S. official rejected the notion that any meeting would have been a furtive attempt by the Trump administration to bypass opposition leader Juan Guaido, who is recognized by the U.S. as Venezuela’s rightful president, and to seek some sort of accommodation with Maduro as the year-long campaign to unseat him stalls.
+Elliott Abrams, the U.S. special envoy to Venezuela, said Prince didn’t represent the U.S. government in the meeting.
+He also said there is no change in U.S. policy opposing Maduro remaining Venezuela’s president.

-The official, speaking on the condition of anonymity given the sensitive nature of the matter, said the Trump administration is solely interested in discussing with Maduro the terms of his departure and the timing for free and fair elections in Venezuela.
+“Neither the meeting nor any offers made were on behalf of the United States Government, and on their face such offers would appear to violate U.S. sanctions,” Abrams said.

 Prince, a major Republican donor, has been accused of acting as a back channel on behalf of Trump before.
 As Trump was preparing to take office in 2017, Prince met with a official close to Russian President Vladimir Putin in the Seychelles, islands off the coast of east Africa.
 Special counsel Robert Mueller’s report on his Russia investigation said the meeting was set up ahead of time with the knowledge of former White House aide Stephen Bannon.